department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if **both of the following are true for you**:
+You may be able to get disability benefits if both of the below descriptions are true for you.

+**Both of these must be true:**

 - You were part of Projects 112 or SHAD testing from 1962 to 1974, **and**
 - You have an illness believed to be caused by the testing